Anuj1718/SnakeGame/README.md

 Dont Delete Any Files..
 IT MAY CRASH THE GAME!

-Start The Game Using Snake.exe File!
+Start The Game Using Snake.exe File present in snakegame.rar file

 > Cheats